jinheehanaaa/Concurrency-by-Vandad-Nahavandipoor/README.md

 - async marks the function as being able to use await keyword inside the function.
 - *async is asynchronous generator => We return Stream using yield.

+## Step 7.
+Stream
+- Streams allow asynchronous expansion.
+- You can take advantage of asyncExpand in your normal stream to make asynchronous API call on asynchronous Stream.

 # Resources
 - [Concurrency Tutorial](https://youtu.be/Rs9i8zJhN68)